ocarlsen/logging-http/README.md

 # logging-http

-Library for logging HTTP requests and responses on server and client
+A library for logging HTTP requests and responses on server and client.